Erenzeybek2020/TEST2/README.md

-Made by NPG
-Don't forget to subscribe on https://youtube.com/NPGARMY and
-Don't forget to give me credit or instant copyright strike ;) and add saturn bot on ur server :)
+add your bot on https://discord.gg/GjfHmXAYTn for emoji access don't forgot to give me credit